RADXIshan/QR-CODE-GENERATOR/README.md

 # QR Code Generator 🧾🔳

-A simple and user-friendly QR Code Generator built with ❤️.
+A simple and user-friendly QR Code Generator.
 This web application allows users to generate QR codes for any text or URL input and download them as image files.

 ---